erickarroyo1/topflightapps/README.md

 - AWS WAF on the ALB with rate limiting and managed rule groups
 - Customer-managed KMS key for RDS and Secrets Manager
 - Multi-AZ RDS and one NAT per AZ
-- Pin the container image by digest and scan it in CI before deploy
+- Scan the container image in CI before deploy (the base image is already pinned by digest)
+- Scope the CI apply role's service permissions by tag once a tagging convention exists; today `ec2`, `ecs`, `rds` and `secretsmanager` writes are account-wide, bounded only by the IAM restrictions above
+- Enable RDS IAM database authentication and drop password auth; the app authenticates with a password by design today